RupeshKumar4511/Git_Github/README.md

 ```
 # Branch :
 A branch in Git is a lightweight, movable pointer to a commit.
 It is used to isolate work in a version-controlled project, allowing you to develop features, fix bugs, or experiment without affecting the main codebase.
+A branch is just a name (e.g., main) pointing to a specific commit (node).
+When you make a new commit, the branch pointer moves forward automatically.

 <br>
 <br>